 Report the total dose of each drug as prescribed in the preparative regimen section of the HCT protocol.
 Do not report the prescribed daily dose.
-Drug doses must be reported in whole numbers.
-If the total dose includes a decimal, round to the nearest whole number.
+Report the drug doses to the nearest tenth.
 For paper submission, do not modify the number of boxes or include decimal values.
 The pharmacy record or Medication Administration Record (MAR) should be used for determining the date the drug was started.

-Report the dose units as either "mg/m2," "mg/kg," "target total AUC (μmol x min/L)," "mCi," or "MBq."
+Report the dose units as either "mg/m," "mg/kg," "AUC (mg x h/L)," "AUC (μmol x min/L)," or "CSS (ng/ mL)."
 If the total prescribed dose is reported in a unit other than those listed, convert the dose to the appropriate unit.
 See the example below or consult with a transplant pharmacist for the appropriate conversion.
 If drug doses cannot be converted to the unit listed (e.g., Campath), leave the unit field blank, override the error (using "unable to answer"), and attach a copy of the source document to the Pre-TED using the attachment feature in FormsNet3.